StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 ```

 You have two options to replace the above with.

-Option #1 This option below if you have equal upload and download from your ISP
+**Option #1** This option below if you have equal upload and download from your ISP
+If you don't know which one to pick this one is a safe bet.

 ```
 set_interface_core 1 "eth0"